lukasturcani/stk/documentation/source/index.rst

-.. mtk documentation master file, created by sphinx-quickstart on Mon Nov 13 11:15:04 2017.
+.. stk documentation master file, created by sphinx-quickstart on Mon Nov 13 11:15:04 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ``mtk``'s documentation!
+Welcome to ``stk``'s documentation!
 ===================================

 .. toctree::